Footprins in rock art from Negev Desert Israel

 The Gates in Sumerian Cylinder Seals

-The Akkadian cylinder seal referenced in Fig. 3, dating to approximately 3000-2500 BCE during the Early Dynastic period, represents one of the most sophisticated examples of ancient astronomical knowledge preserved in glyptic art.
+The Akkadian cylinder seal referenced in Fig.2, dating to approximately 3000-2500 BCE, represents one of the most sophisticated examples of ancient astronomical knowledge preserved in glyptic art.

 The gate’s asymmetrical wings hold deep astronomical meaning: the larger right wing represents the eastern rising of stars, while the smaller left wing reflects their western setting.
 This size difference mirrors ancient observations that celestial bodies appear brighter when rising.
 The wings also emphasize the gate’s celestial, sky-bound nature.

 The Epic of Gilgamesh, composed around 1800-1500 BCE, provides crucial literary context for understanding these astronomical-mythological connections.
 The epic's detailed description of Inanna's (Ishtar's) journey through the celestial realm includes specific references to the "Bull of Heaven" and the divine boat that traverses the cosmic ocean separating earth from heaven.
-In the cylinder seal scene depicted in Fig. 4, Inanna appears as a nude figure stepping through the cosmic gate—a visual representation of the goddess's ability to travel freely between divine and mortal realms.
-Her nakedness symbolizes her divine nature transcending earthly constraints, while her direct transition onto the celestial boat emphasizes the gate's function as a transportation hub for divine beings.
+In the cylinder seal scene depicted in Fig.2 (the rightmost scene), Inanna appears as a nude figure stepping through the cosmic gate—a visual representation of the goddess's ability to travel freely between divine and mortal realms.
+Her nakedness symbolizes her divine nature transcending earthly constraints, while her direct transition onto the celestial boat emphasizes the gate's function as a passage between realms.

 Fig.4 illustrates an example of Negev Desert rock art depicting underworld gate engravings.
 Characteristic features recur across such representations: the paired gates are unequal in size, with one consistently larger than the other; ear-like extensions appear on some examples, reminiscent of the winged motifs of Sumerian cylinder seals; and in certain engravings the ears are simple engraved lines.